 The developing steelhead, known as alevins will live in the gravel for another four to six weeks.
 They receive nutrients from a yolk sack stuck on their body.
 When they surface from the gravel, they are called fry and can catch their food.

 The Oregon angler would fish for steelhead all year round.
 It does not matter if the waters are freezing cold in the north coast streams or in January or if the waters are bubbling hot in the central desert rivers.

 Other than securing a license to fish, anglers have to buy a Combined Angling Tag for sturgeon, salmon, steelhead, and Pacific halibut.
-They can also buy a Hatchery Harvest Tag that approves the harvest hatchery salmon and steelhead.
+Also a Hatchery Harvest card is available.
 Harvested wild adult salmon or steelhead must be recorded on the Combined Angling Tag.
 Hatchery salmon or steelhead can be recorded on the Combined Angling Tag or a Hatchery Harvest Tag.
 Anglers can purchase only one Combined Angling Tag per year and as many as needed Hatchery Harvest Tags.

 Time and Location of Angling

 The two chief runs of Steelhead Trout in Oregon are the "Summer,” and "Winter" runs.
 The time of the year when the fish get into the freshwater determines the steelhead run.

 Certain streams accommodate both runs but most get either one of them.
 The fish enter the water at different intervals of reproductive maturity.
 Therefore, you will find all sizes of steelheads.
 Focus on the bigger ones and save the smaller ones for the next run.

 To get a better sense of when the runs start, get yourself acquainted with fishing recreational guides and outlines.
 They detail the fishing conditions especially for steelhead Trouts in Oregon river systems.